 My Favourite Beaches in Fuerteventura

-These are just my personal favourite best beaches in Fuerteventura, not that there aren’t some other lovely beaches in Fuerteventura.
-I have chosen these as not only are they beautiful but they are easily reached by car or public transport.
+These are just my personal favourite best beaches in Fuerteventura, not that there aren’t some other lovely beaches.
+I have chosen these because they are beautiful and easily reached by car or public transport.

 El Cotillo Beaches

-El Cotillo is on the north-west coast and is about a 25 minute drive from Corralejo (or a 40 minute bus ride on the number 8 bus).
+El Cotillo is on the northwest coast and is about a 15-minute drive from Corralejo (or a 40-minute bus ride on the number 8 bus).

 The beaches of El Cotillo include the lovely lagoons to the north of the village and the more rugged beaches to the south.
-The lagoons have calm safe water to swim in and lots of little beaches and areas to sunbath in.
+The lagoons have calm, safe water for swimming and lots of little beaches and areas for sunbathing.

-The only beach bar in El Cotillo is located on Playa de la Concha which is the largest of the lagoon beaches.
+The only beach bar in El Cotillo is located on Playa de la Concha, the largest of the lagoon beaches.

 The beaches south of the village are popular with surfers and kite surfers.